 Alliance members Aquaculture Stewardship Council (ASC) and Fair Trade USA have joined together to implement an ambitious new project funded by the Walton Family Foundation to drive improvements in the aquaculture sector in Indonesia, the second biggest producer of farmed fish in the world.
 This exciting new initiative is yet another example of Alliance organizations understanding the value of working together to achieve impactful sustainability outcomes for coastal communities and ecosystems.

-The two organisations will combine their access, knowledge and experience to encourage improvements in the environmental and social impacts of Indonesian aquaculture.
+The two organizations will combine their access, knowledge, and experience to encourage improvements in the environmental and social impacts of Indonesian aquaculture.
 They are working collaboratively to explore ways to streamline joint certification, help update farming practices, and encourage greater responsibility.
 This collaboration will drive improvements on the ground and help promote engagement of producers in the market.

 ASC and Fair Trade USA will also collaborate with the Government of Indonesia’s Ministry of Marine Affairs and Fisheries (MOMAF) to support further development of the local IndoGAP standards and policies.
 The collaboration will help streamline the approach to implementing more responsible aquaculture practices in Indonesia.